marijalara/birthday-reminder/README.md

 In List.js I used map statement to display all this people with picture of them, names and ages.

 I used all className in index.css to style it a bit.
+In the Button.js I used onClick function for button, so I created onClickClear function where I used setPeople to clear all reminder for birthday.